- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Most Mumbai public schools teach in English, but given the generally low quality of learning facilities at state schools, local and expat families who can afford it opt for private schooling.
 That said, the national curriculum is said to be relatively strong and both private and international schools often implement and integrate it as part of their academic curriculum.
 Exam boards including the Central Board of Secondary Education and the Council for the Indian School Certificate Examinations set exams, which are generally taken in grades 10 and 12.

 Private schools in Mumbai

 Private schools in Mumbai could be an economical choice for those expats wanting a better standard of education at an affordable price.
-They're ideal for families who will stay in India for the long haul and they provide better opportunities for integration with the local population and culture.
+They're ideal for families who will stay in India for the long haul as they provide better opportunities for integration with the local population and culture than international schools.
 Parents should note that teaching styles may not suit all children and some schools have a strong focus on rote learning.
-We suggest reviewing all the schooling options before making a firm decision.
+We suggest reviewing all the schooling options before making a decision.

 International schools in Mumbai